Wolfyxon/wolfyxon.github.io/public/docs/contributing.md

     - Fixing bugs
     - Adding new features

-Almost all my projects (including their source code) is available on [GitHub](https://github.com/wolfyxon).
+Almost all my projects (including their source code) are available on my [GitHub profile](https://github.com/wolfyxon).
 That's where you can contribute.

 # Rules for bug reports